Dan Bruce brings :beta collective modern jazz group from Chicago to Cleveland

 The group went into the studio in the first three months of the COVID-19 pandemic to record an album.

-The recording was put on hold due to widespread lockdowns and shelter-in-place orders.
+The recording was put on account of widespread lockdowns and shelter-in-place orders.

 The musicians had played the music a decent amount prior to the recording sessions, so they sat on the material for a while.